MattSayar/toy-code/README.md

 ### Clock Game
 [Play it now](https://code.mattsayar.com/clock-game.html)

 An interactive game to practice reading analog clocks with visual feedback and progressive difficulty.
+Starts with whole-hour times, advances to 15-minute increments at a 3-streak, and progresses to 5-minute increments at an 8-streak.
+Features level-up notifications and difficulty tracking to help students master time-telling skills.

 ### Numbers Practice
 [Play it now](https://code.mattsayar.com/numbers-practice.html)